 Archdiocesan Employment Services (AES) works in close collaboration with the Archdiocesan Professional Standards Officer.
 In the first instance AES obtains the necessary documentation forwarding it to the Professional Standards Officer.

-The Child Protection Policy & Guidelines document seeks to highlight the importance that the Church places on the protection of children by specifying the actions and procedures that muct be taken by parishes, chancery and pastoral support agencies in the archdiocese in regard to child protection.
+The archdiocesan policies and procedures seek to highlight the importance that the Church places on the protection of children and vulnerable adults by specifying the actions and procedures that must be taken by parishes, chancery and pastoral support agencies in the archdiocese in regard to child protection.
 The Catholic Education Office, CatholicCare, Confraternity of Christian Doctrine and Marymead all have their own policy documents.

-New checks will be introduced in the ACT from November 2012 and NSW February 2013.
+New checks were introduced in the ACT in November 2012 and in NSW in 15 June 2013.
 Under the new check regimen in NSW:

 Both applications for a check & employer verifications will be done online.
-The check fee is free for volunteers & will cost $80 for paid workers & self-employed people.
+The check fee is free for volunteers & costs $80 for paid workers & self-employed people.

 The archdiocese will advise prospective employees/volunteers whether they need to apply for a check.
 Positions that require a check cannot be taken up until the check is verified.